bilalchehaibou/Data-Science-Statistics/README.md

 We will uncovere new chapters about deep learning; We will detail the fonctionning of LLMs We will also add a special chapter about LLM
-A section of prompt engineering will be detailed
+A section of prompt engineering will be detailed Another chapter on boot strap will be given
+And exercies provided at the end
 This repository contains Jupyter notebooks that correspond to each chapter of the book **"Practical Statistics for Data Scientists"**.
 In these notebooks, I explain the different statistical concepts presented in the book and apply them using Python to a dataset from Kaggle on stroke prediction.